dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 My first thought, after I stood up and locked my bedroom door, was that I needed to tell people.
 About the extensive tunnel system lurking under their homes.
 And the team of workers who must have left through the tunnels when I arrived at City Hall, dropping their map, spilling light from the open hatch under the copy room door.

 My second thought, as I tucked the map into <i>The Sequences</i>, was that everyone already knew.
 There was an exit sign leading to the copy room for Christ’s sake.
 They knew exactly how to use it.
 They just thought I’d never notice.
-They probably thought I’d never have to go into City Hall.
-And if I did, they’d make up an excuse.
+I almost didn’t.
+And if I did notice, they’d make up an excuse.

 My third thought, as I shut off the light, was that maybe they thought I knew.
 Did both my parents just forget to tell me?
 “Son, if there’s ever a fire, and the door feels hot, head for the clothes dryer.”

 My fourth thought was of Meryl when we were ten years old.

-I lay there awake in bed with a stark memory of her face as she made up a fast lie when I found the clothes dryer in the forest.
+I lay there in bed replaying an old memory of her face as she made up a fast lie when I found the clothes dryer in the forest.

 They all knew.